The Lands

 The Southern Desert is a barren land many consider bereft of any life.
 This is a mistake however and there is some scattered life in this hot and arid clime.
 The northern borders of this land are more like grassland.
 Further south they cede to dunes, salt flats and stony vales.
 The Zinda tell tales of many rare and legendary monsters hiding in the Southern Desert.
 Among those named are Gorgons, Manticores and Jackalrie.

 Travellers of the Southern Desert use a network of scattered oases known as the Isles of Spice & Silk.
 Spices abound in Lehenic lands with some of the rarer ones originating here.
-Silk in contrast originates in these watering holes specifically and is produced by reclusive web crickets.
+Silk in contrast originates at these watering holes specifically and is produced by reclusive web-crickets.

 From these isolated habitations come tales of the legendary Skyland - a temperate plateau hidden by an ever-diverting haze.
 Some say it exists further south while others say it is simply the past of the Isles of Spice & Silk which are all that is left of a once more fertile land that was engulfed by rising sands.